GZHU-DVL/PFC-UNIT/README.md

 ## Training Find-grained Classifier of Find-grained Classification

 To pre-train the fine-grained classifiers, we create a new fine-grained classification dataset, termed FCKaggle.
-Our FC-Kaggle includes six domains, which are Cat (67 fine-grained varieties), Dog (120 fine-grained varieties), Bird (500 fine-grained varieties), Car (19 fine-grained varieties), Age stage (10 fine-grained varieties), and Facial expression (7 fine-grained varieties).
+Our FC-Kaggle includes six domains, which are Cat (including 67 fine-grained varieties), Dog (including 120 fine-grained varieties), Bird (including 500 fine-grained varieties), Car (including 19 fine-grained varieties), Age stage (including 10 fine-grained varieties), and Facial expression (including 7 fine-grained varieties).

 We provide a Jupyter notebook at `./train_find_grained_classifiers.ipynb` to train the find-grained classifers.